Slide 1 Slide 2 Slide 3 Slide 4 Slide 5 Slide 6

 The main window is an editable view of your document.

-You can load a text document directly into the main text window with the File/Load menu option, or you can cut/paste into the main window from
+You can load a text document directly into the main text window with the File/Load menu option, or you can cut/paste into the main window from your word processor.

 more